Adoptionist Theology: How did Jesus Become The Son of God?

 Source: (Webster’s Dictionary)

-This is indeed blasphemous to ascribe offspring to the Almighty Allah.
+It is indeed blasphemous to ascribe offspring to the Almighty Allah.
 It is also insulting to the human intellect of any rational person.
 All Christians of every sect believe Jesus is the ‘Son of God’.

 Allah declares that ascribing a son or any offspring to him is a thing most blasphemous.